 Chakotay sighed.
 "Why didn't she contact me afterwards?"

 B'Elanna shook her head.
 "I guess she didn't want to upset your life.
 I think she also thought it was too late.
 You'd gone home…" She leaned forward.
 "Look, old man, if you love her and want her, you have to fight for her.
 She won't come to you.
 Not because she doesn't want to but because she's been so emotionally battered, she thinks she's not worth anything.
 Starfleet really did a job on her, no matter what front she puts up.
 She's withdrawn into herself.
 Whether she knows it or admits it or not, she needs someone to be strong for her."

 Chakotay shook his head sadly.
 "I don't know.
 She probably never wants to see me again.
 Had she really wanted to be with me, she'd have said something on Voyager."

 B'Elanna sighed heavily.
-“You and I both know getting us all home had to come first with her.
-She would never have given you false hope or led you on in case that didn’t happen.
-Your happiness came first.”
+"You and I both know getting us all home had to come first with her.
+She'd never have given you false hope or led you on in case that didn't happen.
+Your happiness came first."

 Chakotay shook his head again.
 "I don't know.
 She never really gave any indication…."

 B'Elanna laughed at that.
 "You know that's not true.
 Just because she didn't say it to you directly… Besides, she's just a damn good actress."

 Chakotay sighed heavily.
 "I don't even know how she feels about me."